Green0-0/light_prompter/README.md

 All responders return a response which contain a verbose_output, an output, and an answer.
 The answer is the shortest specific answer, the output is the standard LLM output and the verbose_output contains all the steps taken.

 Within ``sane_defaults.py`` you will find starter prompts (a basic COT prompt, the aggregator prompt used for MOA, a prompt that makes the aggregator choose the best response, a critique prompt, a rewriting prompt) and some answer extractors (which take in a string and try to "extract" the LLM's answer).
-Note that you can pass in answer extractor to most responders to make sure to parse the answer out.
+Note that you can pass in answer extractor to most responders to try to parse the answer out.
 This is important!
 Some strategies like self-consistency rely on having a properly parsed answer.

 After you have built a tree of responders, use the execute function from ``responders.py`` on the root.
 Make sure you have a model setup, the default in ``model.py`` is openAI compatible and thus will work with any local inference engine but is slow.
 The vllm variant is much preferred.
 You can also implement your own.